lytics/go-lytics/README.md

 #Lytics SDK for Go
-The Lytics SDK for go offers easy integration with all public REST API endpoints.
+The Lytics SDK for go offers easy integration with our public REST API endpoints.
 This library is actively being managed and every effort will be made to ensure that all handling reflects the best methods available.
 Overview of supported methods outlined below.

-## Version
-0.0.1

 ## Full REST API Documentation
 https://www.getlytics.com/developers/rest-api

-## Roadmap
-* Command line tool
-* Data upload (single and bulk)
-* AppEngine specific docs
-* More detailed examples

 ## Getting Started
 1. Import the library. `go get github.com/lytics/go-lytics`